sztoor/model_serving/README.md

 +-----------------+
 ```

-Now we have cluster ssh keys at the following location:
+The step will generate cluster ssh keys at the following location:

 1. Private key: `/home/ubuntu/cluster-keys/cluster-key`

 2. Public key: `/home/ubuntu/cluster-keys/cluster-key.pub`

-3. Now we start Production and Development servers.
-But first open `prod-cloud-cfg.txt` delete the old key from the section `ssh_authorized_keys:` and copy the complete contents of `/home/ubuntu/cluster-keys/cluster-key.pub` in the section `ssh_authorized_keys:`
+3. Ne we start Production and Development servers.
+But first open `prod-cloud-cfg.txt` delete the old key from the section `ssh_authorized_keys:` and copy the complete contents of `/home/ubuntu/cluster-keys/cluster-key.pub` in the `prod-cloud-cfg.txt` file.

 Repeat same step 3 with the `dev-cloud-cfg.txt`.
-Delete the old key from the section `ssh_authorized_keys:` and copy the complete contents of `/home/ubuntu/cluster-keys/cluster-key.pub` in the section `ssh_authorized_keys:`
+Delete the old key from the section `ssh_authorized_keys:` and copy the complete contents of `/home/ubuntu/cluster-keys/cluster-key.pub` in the `prod-cloud-cfg.txt` file.

 4. Run the `start_instance.py` code.